St Peter's College: Strategies for improvement in years 7–13

 Literacy in technology

-One of the areas teachers have focused on is improving literacy skills (reading, writing, listening, speaking) in technology.
+One of the areas teachers have focused on is improving literacy skills (reading, writing, listening, and speaking) in technology.

 Teachers examined a range of student evidence and identified vocabulary as one of their problem areas.
 For example, in product analysis it was obvious that students lacked the words to describe the functional and physical attributes of products.
 Similarly, many students were unable to describe accurately the components of products and how they were put together to create a product.